Homepage > Journal > How much does it cost to create a mobile application? The average cost of a mobile app

 The prospect of its growth (including unexpectedly dynamic growth, which can never be ruled out) should be indisputably included in its cost estimate.

-The next variables considered in estimating the cost of mobile apps are:
+The next variables considered in estimating the mobile app development costs are the following:

-• it's functionalities, features (e.g., integrations with social media channels, maps, and locations, task managers)
+• App's functionalities and features (e.g., integrations with social media channels, maps, locations, task managers)

 As we can see, the cost of making a mobile app consists of very different factors.
-Its functionalities, business goals, usability, and range are the primary factors that should be considered.
+The primary factors that should be considered are its functionalities, business goals, usability, and range.

 For example, the range is one of the dilemmas that influence the cost.
 It doesn't always make sense (in terms of business) to develop apps for all platforms (e.g., only for the Android platform).